Dallas Fire-Rescue Department

-The Dallas Fire-Rescue Department provides fire suppression, emergency medical services, rescue, hazardous materials response, and other public safety services to the city of Dallas, Texas.
+The Dallas Fire-Rescue Department provides Fire Suppression,Hazardous Materials Mitigation,Technical Rescue Services,Emergency Medical Response Services and other public safety services to the city of Dallas, Texas.
 Dallas Fire-Rescue is the second-largest fire department in Texas, with 59 fire stations.

 Overview

 Area served

 The Dallas Fire-Rescue Department serves approximately 1.6 million people within the City of Dallas, Texas.
-DFRD is organized into 2 divisions, with 9 battalions, and 59 fire stations for each geographic area of the city.
+DFRD is organized into 2 divisions, with 10 battalions, and 59 fire stations for each geographic area of the city.
 Dallas Fire-Rescue faces some challenges within their district.
 Including 2 airports, large bodies of water, many high rises, and over 6 major highways.

 Organization

-The department's current fire chief is Dominique Artis.
+The department's current fire chief is Justin Ball.
 The department has four bureaus, each directed by an assistant chief: Emergency Response, Emergency Medical Services and Special Operations; Recruiting and Communications; Fire Prevention & Investigation; and Training and Administration.
 Under each assistant chief, deputy chiefs or managers coordinate specific programs and branches.